This post may contain affiliate links.

 Lightheart Gear Rain PantsAnkle-Zip3.7 oz

-When trying to decide between full-length zippers and ankle-height zippers, consider the type of shoes you’ll be wearing on your hike.
+When deciding between full-length zippers and ankle-height zippers, consider the type of shoes you’ll be wearing on your hike.
 You can put on or take off most rain pants with ankle-height zippers without taking off low trail shoes or trail runners, but that can’t be said of hiking boots.
 In general full-length zippers are best for winter when you want lots of ventilation and you don’t want to have to take off big bulky insulated winter hiking boots (and stand on freezing ground) to take off your rain pants.
 Rain pants with ankle-length zippers are usually much lighter weight and better for warmer weather.

 SectionHiker is reader-supported.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.